Modern Slavery Act 2015 Section 54 - NELFT Slavery and Human Trafficking Statement 2024/25

 • The Trust request all suppliers to comply with the provisions of the UK Modern Slavery Act (2015), through agreement of our ‘Supplier Code of Conduct’, purchase orders and tender specifications.
 All of which will set out our commitment to confirming there is no modern slavery or human trafficking related to NELFT service delivery and business.

-The Trust is committed to social and environmental responsibility and has zero tolerance for Modern Slavery and Human Trafficking.
-Any identified concerns regarding Modern Slavery and Human Trafficking are escalated as part of the organisational safeguarding process.
-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes NELFT slavery and human trafficking statement for the current financial year.
+The Trust is committed to social and environmental responsibility and has zero tolerance for slavery and human trafficking.
+Any concerns identified regarding slavery and human trafficking are escalated as part of the organisational safeguarding process.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes NELFT’s slavery and human trafficking statement for the current financial year.

 A Freedom to Speak Up Report is submitted to the People and Culture Committee of the Board on a quarterly basis which includes an overview of the number of concerns raised by staff and the category that they fall into.